No Easy Walk to Freedom: Background and composition

 Without a label, Peter, Paul and Mary signed with Gold Castle Records to record No Easy Walk to Freedom.
 Released in 1986, it marked the trio's 25th anniversary.
-The album was their first in almost nine years.
+The album was their first studio recording in almost nine years.
 The title track was written for Nelson Mandela.
 The group sought to connect the causes of Mandela and Martin Luther King Jr. A few years later, Peter, Paul and Mary performed "No Easy Walk to Freedom" at an event in Tokyo honoring Mandela, shortly after his release from prison.
 A music video for the song, directed by George Gage and Jim Shea, features archival footage depicting the group's involvement in human rights issues, along with performance clips.
 Other songs on the album include "El Salvador", a protest song about the United States' involvement in the Salvadoran Civil War, and "Light One Candle", written for Jewish dissidents in the Soviet Union.